luislortega/SpaceWar_Doc/README.md

 This is a totally private project, the copyright of this code belongs to GG Studios, some assets and UI concepts belong to the BigPoint company, for now it is a non-profit project.

+Special thanks to **s3kglitches** (YouTube) who provided me with many sprites from 2009, **TexterDo1** which provided me with the initial tools with the DeathSpaces 3D emulators, **ooscargerman** which gave me a lot of knowledge in cyber security for cloud servers, BotNet and DDoS attacks and how to protect myself from them.

 **Mission:** recreate a version of darkorbit based on 2009.

 **Vision:** Create a new game concept based on DO, but with a plot twist in terms of events, community and teamwork, taking all the good of DO to create a solid community